soulripper13/cozylife_local/README.md

 **This is a new integration and should be considered in a beta testing phase.**

-While it has been tested and confirmed to work with multi-gang switches, we are actively looking for testers to help verify its functionality with other CozyLife devices, such as:
+While it has been tested and confirmed to work with multi-gang switches, lights, sensors, and metered outlets, device models vary by PID and DPID layout.
+We are actively looking for testers to help verify additional CozyLife devices, especially:

 -   Single switches
--   Smart plugs
+-   Smart plugs and outlets, including power-monitoring plugs
 -   Lights (tunable white and RGB)
+-   Temperature/humidity/battery sensors
+-   Door/window, motion, water leak, smoke, and occupancy sensors
 -   Other CozyLife devices

 If you have one of these devices, please install the integration and report your experience!
 Your feedback is crucial for improving device compatibility.